KROIA/QSFML_EditorWidget/README.md

 * Built in performance [profiler](https://github.com/yse/easy_profiler)

 ## Installation
+This Project is CMake based, you need to install CMake and QT5 with the MSVC compiler.
+After that, download this repository and open the root CMakeLists.txt Project with Visual Studio.<br>
+CMake will automaticly download the dependencies for this library.
+After CMake has configured the Project, press **build->install**.<br>
+This will build all targets and copies the nessesarry QT dll's to the build directory.

 #### Dependencies

 * <img src="https://raw.githubusercontent.com/wiki/KROIA/QSFML_EditorWidget/Images/Icons/arrows.png" alt="Easy Profiler"  width="40" style="vertical-align:middle;"> [easy_profiler](https://github.com/yse/easy_profiler.git) to enable performace profiling<br>